ipld/js-dag-ucan/README.md

 #### `UCAN.parse(jwt: string): UCAN.UCAN`

-Parses UCAN JWT string and returns `UCAN` object which can be encoded, formatted or queried.
+Parses UCAN formatted as JWT string into a representatino that can be encoded, formatted and queried.

 ```ts
 const ucan = UCAN.parse(jwt)